mdomke/pytest-mongodb/README.rst

 .. code-block:: ini

     [pytest]
-    humongous_engine = pymongo
+    mongodb_engine = pymongo
-    humongous_host = mongodb://user:passwd@server.tld
+    mongodb_host = mongodb://user:passwd@server.tld
-    humongous_dbname = mydbname
+    mongodb_dbname = mydbname

 Basic usage
 -----------

-After you configured `humongous` so that it can find your fixtures you're ready to specify some data.
+After you configured `pytest-mongodb` so that it can find your fixtures you're ready to specify some data.
 Regardless of the markup language you choose, the data is provided as a list of documents (dicts).
 The collection that these documents are being inserted into is given by the filename of your fixutre-file.
 E.g.: If you had a file named